maxnorm/Alchemist-Trading-Server/README.md

 # funds

-Python server for trading purposes.
+Python server for trading engine purpose.

 ## Features
 - Use a docker container for running a MariaDB database